Authors: Peter Wallmueller, M. Asher Lawson

 Authors: Peter Wallmueller, Natalia Karelaia

-Stage: Manuscript in Preparation for Submission to the Journal of Personality and Social Psychology
+Stage: Invited for Resubmission at the Journal of Personality and Social Psychology

 Manuscript available upon request.